 Largemouth bass are not really bass but members of the Sunfish family.
 Largemouth bass are the most popular freshwater sportfish in states where they are found.
 They can be found in freshwater lakes, rivers, large streams, farm ponds, and brackish marshes.
-Their native range includes most of the eastern U.S., but largemouth bass have been stocked all over the country successfully.

-Diet: young bass eat insects and other invertebrates (worms, crayfish, and zooplankton); adults eat small fish, such as bluegill, and a variety of minnows, as well as tadpoles, crayfish, and even ducklings

-Cover: aquatic environments with submerged rocks, woody debris, and aquatic vegetation where small fish (prey) hide
+Diet: young bass eat insects and other invertebrates (worms, crayfish and zooplankton); adults eat small fish, such as bluegill, and a variety of minnows, as well as tadpoles, crayfish, and even ducklings Cover: submerged rocks, woody debris and near aquatic vegetation where small fish (prey) hide

-Water: basic requirements include dissolved oxygen (minimum of 4 parts per million); pH should range between 6.5 and 9.0; water temperature should reach at least 70 F during summer (one foot below surface in shade)
+Water: basic requirements include dissolved oxygen (minimum of four parts per million); pH should range between 6.5 and 9.0; water temperature should reach at least 70 F during summer (one foot below surface in shade)

-Livestock Management: livestock should either be excluded from fish ponds or only allowed access to a small part of the fish pond; livestock watering facilities should be developed away from the fish pond Repair Spillway/Levee: if not functioning properly Water Control Structures: should be installed if none are present so water depth can be controlled Decrease Harvest: refer to Wildlife Management Practices on page 240 for specifics on fish harvest Increase Harvest: refer to Wildlife Management Practices on page 241 for specifics on fish harvest Wildlife or Fish Survey: fishing records, seining, and electro-shocking are used to survey largemouth bass populations
+Livestock Management: livestock should either be excluded from fish ponds or only allowed access to a small part of the fish pond; livestock watering facilities should be developed away from the fish pond Repair Spillway/Levee: if not functioning properly

+Water Control Structures: should be installed if none are present so water depth can be controlled Decrease Harvest: refer to wildlife management practices for specifics on fish harvest

+Increase Harvest: refer to wildlife management practices for specifics on fish harvest

+Wildlife or Fish Survey: fishing records, seining, and electro-shocking are used to survey largemouth bass populations